wragge/cccr/_posts/1-1-1-title.md

 ---
 layout: slide
-title: "The practice of play"
+title: "The multiplication of contexts"
 ---